 How I came to be a Project Manager

 What did you want to be when you grew up?
 A project manager?
 I doubt that any 2nd grader in the history of the world has ever said that.
 Ever.
-From 8th grade on I was going to be a pharmacist.
+From 8th grade on I was going to be an doctor.
 Not sure why because it doesn’t suit my personality at all.
 My brother was a pharmacist and my best friend’s dad was a pharmacist – it did completely suit their personalities.
+Project management was not on my radar.

 During the 2nd semester of my freshman year during class registration for my upcoming sophomore year at the University of Iowa – I was trying to get into a biology class I needed and it was completely full.
 This one class and my inability to get scheduled for it was going to throw my whole college schedule off for a long time and I asked myself… “Is this really what I want to do?”